-Most of Justin work involving WordPress is on Theme Hybrid, which is where he runs his WordPress theme and plugin community.
+Most of Justin work involving WordPress is on Theme Hybrid.
+Theme Hybrid is where Justin runs his WordPress theme and plugin community.
 It’s one of the oldest and longest-running clubs in the WordPress ecosystem.

-Bill Erickson is a WordPress Developer, an entrepreneur, a husband, a father, a skier, an avid reader, a gardener, and a winemaker living in Georgetown, TX (north of Austin).
-He has developed with WordPress and contributing to the community since 2006.
+Bill Erickson is a WordPress Developer and entrepreneur living in Georgetown, TX (north of Austin).
+Erickson has developed with WordPress and contributing to the community since 2006.

-Bill has written 19 plugins.
-He has spoken at 13 conferences about WordPress.
+He has released 19 free plugins on WordPress.org and he has spoken at 14 conferences about WordPress.

 Bill has developed an incredible reputation in the WordPress community for the sites he’s built, as well as the code that he continues to give back to the community.